matteo-esposito/hugosite/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm an undergrad currently studying actuarial mathematics and computer science.
-I have experience in insurance, working in actuarial and data science focused teams, acquired in my co-op internships during my bachelors.
+Welcome!

-I love running, all things tech and am a passionate python programmer.
+My name is Matteo (as you can tell from the site headers) and I'm a masters student at the Montreal Institute of Learning Algorithms at the University of Montreal.
+My professional experience is mainly in the insurance industry, where I worked in actuarial and data science focused teams during my co-op internships as part of my bachelors.

-Currently looking to pursue a MSc in computer science with a data science/machine learning focus.
+I love running and cycling (see my Strava above), all things tech and am a passionate python programmer always looking to sharpen my skills.